-In 2018, Miclen became one of the violinists for the LGT Young Soloists; described by Fanfare as “one of the finest youth orchestras in Europe”.
-He recently finished working with the group on a CD which will be released in June 2019 on the RCA Red Seal Sony Music label.
-2019 performances with LGTYS include: Musikverein in Vienna, Rheingau Musik Festival, Mattsee Festival, Neues Schloss in Stuttgart, Berlin Philharmonic, Ahauser Schlosskonzerte, Victoria Hall in Singapore, and Musikwoche Braunwald in Switzerland.
+In 2018, Miclen became one of the violinists for the Echo Klassik nominated LGT Young Soloists; described by Fanfare as “one of the finest orchestras in Europe”.
+He recently finished working with the group on a CD which will be released in mid-2019 on the RCA Red Seal Sony Music label featuring virtuosic souvenir works.
+Their next CD is an all Beethoven album featuring Miclen on the premiere recording of the Kreutzer Violin Sonata for chamber orchestra and solo violin.

 His primary mentors include Ida Bieler, Charles Castleman, Ruggiero Ricci, and Alice Schoenfeld.
 His previous institutions are the Colburn School, Eastman School of Music, and University of Miami.